Amuzgos: Culture

 Amuzgo family life is based on both the nuclear and extended family, which is mostly patriarchal.
 Men generally marry at the age of 17 years with women marrying around age 15.
 Weddings are elaborate affairs, with food, alcohol and music.
 In the most traditional communities, marriages are still arranged between families without the children's participation.
 The family that proposes sets the wedding date and the pair meet at that time, as the families work to cement economic and social ties.
 The groom is expected to provide various gifts such as corn, beans, chili peppers, firewood, chocolate and money to make the bride's huipil.
 If the bride is a virgin the consummation of the wedding is celebrated with fireworks.
 If not, there is some tension.
 To hold special events such as wedding, baptisms, etc. and for large projects such as planting and building houses, friends and family will group to provide the needed resources.

-Gender roles are traditional and have not changed for generations for the most part although there is some modernizing influence as there is increasing economic and social contact with non-Amuzgos.
+Gender roles are traditional and have not changed for generations for the most part, although there is some modernizing influence as there is increasing economic and social contact with non-Amuzgos.
 Boys follow their fathers into the fields when they are small and have most of the agricultural knowledge they need by the time they are twelve.
 Girls stay at home and learn the domestic work of their mothers, including weaving.
 Men generally have the economic and social power in communities, including the right to make most of the familial decisions.
 Men sell the agricultural products and in the past, sold women's textiles, but this has changed.
 Most children attend school at least to the primary level and a number to the secondary level.
-Those who which to continue and have the resources go to Ometepec or Chilpancingo.
+Those who wish to continue and have the resources go to Ometepec or Chilpancingo.